Fuel taxes in Australia: Excise tax rates

-Petrol for use as fuel in an aircraft is taxed at $0.03556 per litre.
+Petrol and kerosene for use as fuel in an aircraft is taxed at $0.03556 per litre.

 In addition all fuels are subject to 10% GST.

 The federal government increased the fuel excise tax with effect from 10 November 2014 by restoring CPI indexation to the tax every six months, on 1 February and 1 August.
 From that date the fuel excise tax increased to 38.6 cents per litre.

 There are also a number of various grants and incentive schemes involving tax credits and rebates that generally apply to businesses or industries that rely heavily on the use of fuels, such as transport and aviation.
 There are also rebates that encourage the production and importation of clean fuels.

-Federal budget 2022

-For 6 months from April 1 to October 1, the fuel excise was lowered or cut by 50% by the federal budget 2022 to 22.1c per litre for all road fuels.

 History

 The Commonwealth introduced a twice yearly indexation for consumer price index of fuel excise taxes in 1983.
 In 2001, the Howard government adjusted the excise rates because of the introduction of the GST and stopped the automatic indexation of the fuel excise tax.

 The second phase of the Australian Fuel Tax Credits Scheme came into effect on 1 July 2008.
 Under these changes, all off-road business use of fuel became eligible for subsidies.
 The changes benefited businesses that do not run large vehicle fleets but consume large amounts of fuel in business processes (such as mining, manufacturing, construction, plant operations) became eligible for a fuel tax credit.

 The indexation of the fuel excise tax was reintroduced by the Abbott government from 10 November 2014, with indexation being effected twice a year, on 1 February and 1 August.